 (B) In all other instances under this subdivision (4), the parent or legal guardian is responsible for the student's transportation.

-(e) For the purposes of this title, the legal residence or residence of a child of homeless parents is where the child temporarily resides unless the parents and another school district agree that the child's attendance in school in that school district will be in the best interests of the child in that continuity of education will be provided and transportation will not be unduly burdensome to the school district.
+(e) For the purposes of this title, the legal residence or residence of a child of homeless parents is the child's school of origin, as defined in subdivision (c)(1) of this section, unless the parents and another school district agree that the child's attendance in school in that school district will be in the best interests of the child.
 A "child of homeless parents" means a child whose parents:

 (1) lack a fixed, regular, and adequate residence, or